baptistehamon/lsapy/docs/paper/paper.md

 # Land Suitability Analysis Workflow

-LSAPy provides three core objects that operate together to perform the land suitability analysis (LSA) according to user-defined frameworks \autoref{fig:lsapy}.
+LSAPy provides three core objects that operate together to perform the land suitability analysis (LSA) according to user-defined frameworks (\autoref{fig:lsapy}).

 ![Overview of LSAPy’s object structures and their associated properties and methods. *`sc` is used as an abbreviation of `SuitabilityCriteria`.\label{fig:lsapy}](lsapy.png)

 ## Suitability Function

-`SuitabilityFunction` is built around a function that transforms input data into suitability values \autoref{fig:lsapy}.
+`SuitabilityFunction` is built around a function that transforms input data into suitability values (\autoref{fig:lsapy}).
 LSAPy includes built-in functions for both discrete and continuous data.
 For the latter, the package follows a fuzzy-logic approach, implementing Gaussian-like and sigmoid-like membership functions previously used in LSA studies.
 If the provided functions do not meet user requirements, custom functions can be defined.

 ## Suitability Criteria

 The `SuitabilityCriteria` defines an individual criteria used in LSA.
-Its `indicator` property refers to the input data, while `func` specifies the associated `SuitabilityFunction` \autoref{fig:lsapy}.
+Its `indicator` property refers to the input data, while `func` specifies the associated `SuitabilityFunction` (\autoref{fig:lsapy}).
 The `weight` and `category` properties allow users to customise how each criteria is aggregated with others in the analysis.
 The `compute()` method applies the `SuitabilityFunction` to the given `indicator` to calculate the suitability score.

 ## Land Suitability Analysis

 `LandSuitabilityAnalysis` is the top-level class in LSAPy, defining the LSA framework.
-All criteria for the analysis are stored in the `criteria` property.
+All criteria for the analysis are stored in the `criteria` property (\autoref{fig:lsapy}).
 The `run()` method executes the LSA, with parameters specifying the level of suitability to compute (i.e., criteria, category, or overall land suitability) and the aggregation method to use.
 Currently, supported aggregation methods include median, mean, weighted mean, geometric mean, weighted geometric mean, and limiting factor.

 ## Additional Features